 Nijigen no Mori (Awaji Island Anime Park)

 Nijigen no Mori immerses you in the world of some of the most iconic manga that characterizes Japanese pop culture.
-It also doubles as a fun and interactive adventure inside Awajishima Prefectural Park on the island of Awaji Island, southwest of Osaka.
+It also doubles as a fun and interactive adventure inside Awajishima Prefectural Park on Awaji Island, just southwest of Osaka in Hyogo Prefecture.

-Nijigen no Mori (the park’s name literally translates to the “two-dimensional forest”) offers daytime and nighttime attractions off the coast of the main island of Japan in the northern hills of the Hyogo Prefecture island.
-Awaji Island is actually connected via bridge to Kobe — the city with Japan’s most famous beef.
+Awaji Island is actually connected via bridge to Kobe—the city with Japan’s most famous beef.
 Basically, it’s a day trip to a less crowded, anime-infused park where you can even camp overnight.
+Nijigen no Mori literally translates to “two-dimensional forest.”

 Anime highlights of Nijigen no Mori